How to Dive with ‘Insta-Buddies’

 Go back to basics – and use the procedures and drills taught to you when you first began diving.
 Specifically, using the buddy system, planning your scuba dive comprehensively with your buddy and completing your pre-dive safety checks as a buddy pair.

-As a recreational diver, your mutual adherence to the ‘buddy system’ is an important factor that helps mitigate the risks posed by ‘worst case scenarios’.
+As a recreational diver, your mutual adherence to the ‘buddy system’ is an important factor in mitigating the risks posed by ‘worst case scenarios’.

 4. Buddy System